Inside the Murdoch Scandal

 At the end of 2007, James Murdoch became CEO of News Corp’s European and Asian sectors, and the next year he admitted to paying Gordon Taylor £700,000 over claims of phone hacking.
 In June of 2009, Rebekah Brooks became the general CEO of News International.
 In July, it was revealed that reporters hacked celebrity phones with the knowledge of senior news staff between the years 2003 and 2007, while Andy Coulson was editor.
 He resigned as communications chief in 2010.

-In February of this year, more potential victims of phone hacking were discovered pertaining to the Goodman/Mulcaire case of 2006.
+In February of 2011, more potential victims of phone hacking were discovered pertaining to the Goodman/Mulcaire case of 2006.
 In April, News of the World admitted its connection to phone hacking, and in early June they paid £100,000 to Sienna Miller for having hacked her phone years ago.
 Just two weeks later, police found 300 e-mails revealing Coulson had paid off police officers.

+Nine News of the World employees were arresting in Britain as the FBI launched a U.S. investigation into News Corp, alleging they may have hacked the phone of September 11 victims.
+Rebekah Brooks resigned on July 15 2011, and subsequently arrested two days later on counts of phone hacking and corruption.
 In August two more editors were arrested, and it was discovered that Andy Coulson had continued to receive money from News International after he had resigned.

 Murdoch never claimed responsibility for the content of his news publications, much less for this scandal, claiming News of the World was “just 1%” of the business he owned.

 If You Liked This Article, Please "Subscribe Now" To Receive Access To 400+ Articles, Infographics & Webinars